dennisallard/rms0-mssql-express/README.md

-There are two HTML files you can use as file URLs to enter queries.
+There are three HTML files you can use as file URLs to enter queries.
 The URLs are of the form:

 file:///C:/<PATH TO THIS REPO>/client/testSimple.html
 file:///C:/<PATH TO THIS REPO>/client/testChunks.html
+file:///C:/<PATH TO THIS REPO>/client/testScrikk.html

+The  javascript code in each of these files serves as a simple example of how to use javascript fetch() to make API calls to the server.

-For both in the API input you enter an endpoint string that begins with "crimes/".
+They all provide an API input field for you to enter an endpoint string that begins with "crimes/?".

 Examples: